sigproc-classrooms/sf2_competition_template/README.md

 * Click "details" on the SF2 Competition job
 * Click the "🏠 summary" button on the top left
 * Scroll down to see the report

+### How should I test my code

+The best way to test your code is just to push it and look at the output described above!

+However, you can also use the `cued_sf2_compete` command line tool, which is [documented here](https://github.com/sigproc-classrooms/sf2_competition_action/blob/2023/README.md).

+### How do I install this locally

+If you don't want to use github codespaces, you can clone this repository and run `pip install -r requirements.txt`.

 ### How can I make `plt.show()` work in Github Codespaces?